nokia-wroclaw/innovativeproject-fault-handling-system/README.md

 and log out and log in again for the change to take effect.

-### Running in a Docker container - Ubuntu 16.04 LTS
+### Build and deployment

-  1. Open a command prompt and navigate to the project folder `Fault-handling-system/`
-  1. Use the following commands to build your Docker image:
+Open a command prompt and navigate to the project folder `Fault-handling-system/`.
+Then use the following commands to build your Docker image:
 ```
     $ docker-compose build
 ```

+Then you have to apply migrations to the database.

+### Running in a Docker container - Ubuntu 16.04 LTS

-  1. It is recommended to start both PostgreSQL and the application using `docker-compose`:
+It is recommended to start both PostgreSQL and the application using `docker-compose`:
 ```
     $ docker-compose up
 ```